-In Section \ref{wordsasquanta}, we explicitly give one of the examples of a piece of text for which we determined the Bose-Einstein distribution in \citet{aertsbeltran2020}, and use the example to clarify how, in a very analogous way than this is the case for light, the Bose-Einstein nature of its statistics, associated with being identical and indistinguishable, goes together with quantization.
-Hence, similarly to how photons are the quanta of light, words are the quanta of human language.
-In Section \ref{identifyindistinguishability}, we study the entanglement that results from indistinguishability, show that it is `contextual indistinguishability' that plays a role, and indicate how our analysis extends the domain of quantum cognition.
-In Section \ref{entropyandpurity} we calculate the von Neumann entropy for single words of human language, show how it is greater than zero while the entropy of the total text considered is zero, thus demonstrating the subadditivity of entropy in human cognition, very analogous to what takes place for quantum entities.
-To this end, we use the data from five studies of combinations of words that violate Bell's inequalities from previous work by our Brussels research group over the last decade.
-We analyze and reflect on the significance of the results of these entropy calculations and outline avenues for future research.
+In Section \ref{entropyandpurity} we introduce the `von Neumann entropy' in human human language and show how it is greater than zero for single words while the entropy of the total text is zero, thus demonstrating the subadditivity of entropy in human language, very analogous to what takes place for quantum entities.
+To this end, we use the data from five studies of combinations of words that violate Bell's inequalities \citep{bell1964} from previous works by our Brussels research group over the last decade \citep{aertssozzo2011,aertsetal2021b,beltrangeriente2019,aertsarguelles2018}.
+This illustrates the second of our new insights, namely that in human language, a text telling a story possesses a lower entropy than each of its words.
+Additionally, our analysis shows that it is the entanglement of those words caused by the presence of `meaning' that is responsible for this decrease of entropy as a consequence of the composition of the text by its words.

+We reflect on the impact of these two new insights in relation to different aspects of the nature of reality.

-\section{Words as the quanta of human language}
+\section{Words as the Quanta of Human Language}

-We consider as an example of a piece of text again the first piece of texts we examined in \citet{aertsbeltran2020}, namely the Winnie the Pooh story entitled `In Which Piglet Meets a Haffalump' \citep{milne1926}.
+We consider as an example again the first text we examined in \citet{aertsbeltran2020}, namely the Winnie the Pooh story entitled `In Which Piglet Meets a Haffalump' \citep{milne1926}.

-The `energy level' of a word is defined by the number of times this word appears in the considered piece of text.
-The most often appearing word, namely 133 times, in the considered Winnie the Pooh story is the word {\it And} (we will denote words when they are looked upon as quanta in italics and with a capital letter, like in our earlier works we have denoted concepts) and we attribute to it the lowest energy level $E_0$.
-The second most often appearing word, 111 times, is {\it He}, and we attribute to it the second lowest energy level $E_1$, and so on, till we reach words such as {\it Able}, which only appears once.
+The `energy level' of a word is defined by the number of times this word appears in the considered text.
+The word that appears most often in the considered Winnie the Pooh story, namely 133 times, is the word {\it And} and we attribute to it the lowest energy level $E_0$.
+The second most-often appearing word, 111 times, is {\it He}, and we attribute to it the second-lowest energy level $E_1$, and so on, till we reach words such as {\it Able}, which appear only once.